appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/fetch-and-filter-data-in-sql.md

 ## Using IS

-When working with MySQL, it's recommended to use:
+When working with IS keyword in MySQL, it's recommended to use:

 * The `=` operator instead of `IS`.
 * `true` / `false` values should be without quotes i.e. `{{true}}` instead of `{{”true”}}`.